valeeraZ/valeeraZ.github.io/README.md

-# Wenzhuo Zhao's blog : student of computer science in france
+# Wenzhuo Zhao's blog : student of computer science

 ##### This blog using the boilerplate of [Hux Blog](https://github.com/Huxpro/huxpro.github.io).